Praise for Joshua Kornreich:

 "[THE BOY WHO KILLED CATERPILLARS] is one of the strangest suspense stories you'll ever read...Is this the stream of consciousness of the boy?
 Or is it an adult's nightmare of childhood?
 Or a child's nightmare of adulthood?
 A unique, compelling page-turner."

-—Peter Cherches, author of LIFT YOUR RIGHT ARM and BETWEEN A DREAM AND A CUP OF COFFEE
+—Peter Cherches, author of WHISTLER'S MOTHER'S SON AND OTHER CURIOSITIES and LIFT YOUR RIGHT ARM

 "...[THE BOY WHO KILLED CATERPILLARS] was fantastic.
 Rhythmic, spilling, thoughtfully honest."

 —J.A.
-Tyler, author of THE ZOO, A GOING and Founder/Publisher at Mud Luscious Press
+Tyler, author of THE ZOO, A GOING and COLONY COLLAPSE

 Interview with Heavy Feather Review: